aye-ron98/UserGuide/docs/index.md

 This guide supports waring messages and notes throughout to alert you to important relevant information.
 Each of the warnings, and notes are demonstrated below:

 !!!
-Failure "Warining"
+Warning "Warining"
-    Specifies actions that may cause an error or will cause the application to crash.
+    Specifies actions that may lead to failure of the task if not followed properly.

 !!!
 Success "Success"
-    Specifies content that must be read before proceeding.
+    Specifies what successful completion of a step looks like.

 !!!
-Note "Note"
+Info "Note"
-    Indicates additional information or tips.
+    Indicated additional information or tips.